 When it comes to the lens implant used for your lens replacement, our board-certified surgeons will discuss all your options with you.
 Your input and lifestyle are vital to the decision-making process.
 Throughout your pre-treatment appointments and assessments, our team members will gather all the necessary information about both your eye health and visual acuity.
 Using these details, we can identify if any refractive error or astigmatism exists.
 We will also talk about your lifestyle and typical daily routine, as well as your primary vision goals (like whether you want to be able to drive or read without glasses).
 From there, we will work with you to determine which intraocular lens is ideal for you and your unique needs.

-Generally, the majority of patients who are in overall good health could potentially be excellent candidates to receive cataract surgery.
-Still, there are a handful of situations that may affect your candidacy, including:
+Generally, the majority of patients are able to cataract receive surgery.
+However, there are a handful of situations that may postpone your surgery including:

 - Being pregnant or breastfeeding